Teslonnet/Teslon/README.md

 In general, Teslon is a cryptocurrency that not only brings financial benefits, but also supports environmental projects.

 Team
 Teslon is a decentralized development ecosystem, which means there is no “official” team or formal hierarchy.
 This global developer community is an unlimited pre-ocracy that anyone can participate in.
 Individuals and teams choose tasks for themselves and carry them out.
-We Collectively Achieve Rough Consensus in the Teslcoin Improvement Proposal Process.
-[Twitter](https://twitter.com/Teslonnet?t=GW96tSvIKyWb3Vca8NxW-w&s=09)
+We Collectively Achieve Rough Consensus in the Teslcoin Improvement Proposal Process.🌎 [Twitter](https://twitter.com/Teslonnet?t=GW96tSvIKyWb3Vca8NxW-w&s=09)